 The men in their hats, raising and drawing in their rods;

-Quick and fast I must be to jump upon a fresh catch!
+Quick and fast I must be to jump on a fresh catch!

 Living on the free wild side,